Sunset, Town Island, Kenora, ON (Photo by Patty Nelson)

 The Nature Conservancy of Canada (NCC) is partnering with the City of Kenora, local residents, cottagers and campers to protect 82 hectares (202 acres) on Town Island.
 Although the island is currently municipally owned, the City of Kenora is now looking for a new owner that will continue to respect the abundant natural values of the island.
 NCC has stepped up to the challenge and is now trying to raise the funds needed to purchase the island.

-Town Island is shared with only one other landowner — the BB Summer Camp — and is accessed by the nearby YMCA-YWCA Camp Stephens.
-For generations, children have experienced nature through canoeing, swimming and hiking on Town Island.
-That they will continue to do so in the future.
+Town Island is shared with only one other landowner — the BB Camp — and is accessed by the nearby YMCA-YWCA Camp Stephens.
+For generations, children have experienced nature through canoeing, swimming and hiking on Town Island and will continue to do so in the future.

 The island was identified as a priority in NCC’s conservation plans because of its intact forest, undeveloped shoreline and large size.
 Given the increasing development pressures in this section of the lake, keeping this property in a natural state for the species that depend on it is critically important.

 NCC looks forward to working with the Lake of the Woods community to keep Town Island wild for current and future generations.
 As with all properties that NCC acquires, we will develop a property management plan for Town Island after its purchase, in consultation with key groups and individuals in the community.
 Our goal is the conservation of the island’s unique biodiversity, while still allowing public access.

 NCC must raise the funds necessary to purchase and care for Town Island by summer 2022.
 We are looking for committed supporters to pledge funds over three years to help purchase the property and to fund vital, ongoing stewardship work needed to keep Town Island wild.